 ABSTRACT

 As the population ages, and millions more become at risk of developing undiagnosed dementia, an easy-to-use screening tool will become crucial for the health and safety of the growing population of older adults.
-We sought to test the feasibility of using an online cognitive battery to screen for dementia by categorizing individuals with ambiguous cognitive scores; specifically, we asked which combination of online tests, best categorizes individuals with ambiguous MoCA and MMSE scores.
+We sought to test the feasibility of using an online cognitive battery to screen for dementia by categorizing individuals with ambiguous cognitive scores derived using traditional ‘paper and pencil’ tests; specifically, we asked which combination of online tests, best categorizes individuals with ambiguous MoCA and MMSE scores.

-52 older adults completed 12 online tests on a tablet computer, a MoCA, and a MMSE.
+52 older adults completed 12 online tests on a tablet computer, as well as a MoCA, and a MMSE.

-The MoCA categorized 72% of participants as impaired or unimpaired.
+The MoCA categorized 72% of participants as clearly impaired or unimpaired.
 The addition of a single online test increased categorization to 92%.
 A multiple regression identified two other tests that best predicted MoCA scores.
 The combination of scores from the three identified tests were highly correlated with MoCA scores.
 A regression also identified two tests that best predicted MMSE scores, but the categorization analysis was not performed because of a ceiling effect in MMSE scores.

-The addition of a single online test to the MoCA improved categorization of individuals with ambiguous scores and a short battery of three CBS tests is a viable alternative to the paper-pencil tests currently used to screen for and monitor cognitive changes in older adults.
-This online testing battery may have significant consequences for care and quality of life in the aging population.
+In summary, the addition of a single online test to the MoCA improved categorization of individuals with ambiguous scores.
+In addition, a short battery of three online tests proved to be a viable alternative to the paper-pencil tests currently used to screen for and monitor cognitive changes in older adults.
+This online testing battery may have significant benefits for care and quality of life in the aging population.

 Keywords: MMSE, MoCA, cognitive impairment, cognitive screening measures, aging